How To Care for Crematogaster Scutellaris

 Another option for housing a colony of Crematogaster scutellaris is an acrylic nest.

 Acrylic nests are perfect for housing almost every species of ants, including the colonies of Crematogaster scutellaris.
-They are relatively cheap if compared to the other ones, and you can easily find them in almost every ant keeping online shop.
+They are relatively inexpensive compared to other options, and you can easily find them in almost every online ant keeping shop.

 When it comes to choosing which acrylic nest to get, you have plenty of choices.
 All-in-one nests, modular nests, test tube-based nests… You are spoilt for choice!